-“Epiphany” means the revelation or appearance of a King.
-On this feast, the church celebrates the revelation of Christ as King, messiah, Lord, and God to the Gentiles represented by the Magi from the east.
+“Epiphany” means revelation or appearance of a King.
+On this feast, the church celebrates the revelation of Christ as King, messiah, Lord, and God to the Gentiles, to all nations, represented by the Magi from the east.

 The loving providence of God determined that in the last days he would aid the world, set on its course to destruction.
 He decreed that all nations should be saved in Christ.

 All Nations to be blessed in Abraham

 A promise had been made to the holy patriarch Abraham in regard to these nations.
 He was to have a countless progeny, born not from his body but from the seed of faith.
 His descendants are therefore compared with the array of the stars.
 The father of all nations was to hope not in an earthly progeny but in a progeny from above.

 Let the full number of the nations now take their place in the family of the patriarchs.
 Let the children of the promise now receive the blessing in the seed of Abraham, the blessing renounced by the children of his flesh.
 In the persons of the Magi let all people adore the Creator of the universe; let God be known, not in Judaea only, but in the whole world, so that his name may be great in all Israel.

 Dear friends, now that we have received instruction in this revelation of God’s grace, let us celebrate with spiritual joy the day of our first harvesting, of the first calling of the Gentiles.
 Let us give thanks to the merciful God, who has made us worthy, in the words of the Apostle, to share the position of the saints in light, who has rescued us from the power of darkness, and brought us into the kingdom of his beloved Son.